greenhamsam/slate/source/includes/_prices.md

 # Prices

+_Update 15 Jan 2019: implemented but not saved to a database_

 Price data of a set of assets / symbols (from_symbols) in a chose currency / symbol (to_symbol), gathered through our price aggregation.

 Currently it calls the source(s) in real-time, but soon we will start caching the answers and do scheduled refreshes